MatiasFranco289/notify-me/README.md

 ## Disable screenshot sound

-To screenshot sound can be very annoying if it is triggered every second.
+The screenshot sound can be very annoying if it is triggered every second.
 In order to disable it yo need to rename or move the file in the following path:

     /usr/share/sounds/freedesktop/stereo/camera-shutter.oga